An algebraic approach to Harder-Narasimhan filtrations: Slicings in abelian categories

 \section{Slicings in abelian categories}

-The concept of slicing in a triangulated category $\mathcal{D}$ was introduced in \cite{Bridgeland2007} as a refinement of $t$-structures in $\mathcal{D}$ and is essential in the definition of stability conditions for triangulated categories.
-In this section we show that every chain of torsion classes $\eta \in \CT(\A)$ induces a slicing of $\A$ and, moreover, that every slicing arises this way.
-Since we work with abelian categories, we adapt \cite[Definition 3.3]{Bridgeland2007} as follows.
+The concept of slicing in a triangulated category $\mathcal{D}$ was introduced in \cite{Bridgeland2007}.
+We adapt this notion to abelian categories and we show that every chain of torsion classes $\eta \in \CT(\A)$ induces a slicing of $\A$ and, moreover, that every slicing in $\A$ arises in this way.